triton-inference-server/model_analyzer/README.md

 <!--
-Copyright (c) 2020-2021, NVIDIA CORPORATION.
+Copyright (c) 2020-2021, NVIDIA CORPORATION & AFFILIATES.
 All rights reserved.

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.